Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Quantum codes from Euclidean dual-containing matrix-product codes

 (a) $AA^{T}$ is a monomial matrix with respect to $\tau$, where $\tau$ maps each $j\in \{1,2,\ldots,k\}$ to $i_{j}\in \{1,2,\ldots,k\}$;

 (b) The constituent codes $C_{1},C_{2},\ldots,C_{k}$ of $C(A)$ satisfy $C_{i_{j}}^{\perp}\subseteq C_{j}$ for each $j=1,2,\ldots,k$.

 Further, we can obtain $q$-ary quantum codes by the CSS construction.
 In fact, for a given permutation $\tau$, it is not difficult to find proper constituent codes satisfying (b).
 We emphasize that the main difficulty lies in condition (a).
-As far as we know, it is very difficult to give a general method (not by computer search) for finding the matrix $A$ in condition (a).
-Therefore, in the next subsections, we will investigate the constructions of quantum codes when the defining matrix $A$ of $C(A)$ in turn satisfies different cases: (i) $A$ is a quasi-orthogonal matrix; (ii) $A$ is a NSC quasi-orthogonal matrix; (iii) $AA^{T}$ is a special class of monomial matrices.
+As far as we know, a general method for finding the matrix $A$ in condition (a) is still lacking at present.
+In the next subsections, we will investigate the constructions of quantum codes when the defining matrix $A$ of $C(A)$ in turn satisfies different cases: (i) $A$ is a quasi-orthogonal matrix; (ii) $A$ is a NSC quasi-orthogonal matrix.